Filmhuset

 About the Film House

 “No ordinary bloody building” is what the Swedish Film Institute's founder, Harry Schein, is reputed to have declared at the inception of the project.
 And he certainly got his way.
 The Film House has been making an impression ever since it was finished on 18 January 1971.
+Large parts of the Film House are currently rented out to external companies and organizations connected to film and culture.

 How to find the Film House